EmadHassanin/personal_website/content/post/create_poster_posterdown/index.md

 ---
-title: "Create your own site with blogdown in R"
+title: "Create a poster with posterdown in R"
 author: "Emad"
 date: 2020-12-29
 output: html_document